phaethonp/we-ai/virtual_assistant_BIM_information_retrieval/Readme.md

+# Project Assistant
+This tool would allow architects to upload their Building Information Modeling (BIM) files to the platform.
+The AI could then analyze these files to extract key information, such as the design features, estimated costs, and timelines.
+This information could be used to match project proposals with investors and to provide detailed project descriptions.<br>
-# Integrated BIM Data Processing and AI-driven Natural Language Response System.
+Integrated BIM Data Processing and AI-driven Natural Language Response System.
 ### Computation approach
 - **Storage**: The JSON file is stored in a database.<br>
 - **Computation**: Upon a user query, calculations are performed on the data.<br>